syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Multiple-selection.md

 ---
 layout: post
 title: Multi Selection in Syncfusion SfAutoComplete control for Xamarin.Forms
-description: Learn how to restrict maximum suggestion to be displayed in SfAutoComplete
+description: This section will describe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfAutoComplete.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug